 The flu is a common, contagious respiratory illness caused by flu viruses.
-The latest coronavirus is a new infection that can cause mild to severe respiratory illness.
-Allergies are not a virus or infection but rather a hypersensitive immune system response to a certain substance.
+COVID-19 is a new infection that can cause mild to severe respiratory illness.
+Allergies are not a virus or infection, but rather a hypersensitive immune system response to a certain substance.

-What are the signs and symptoms of the flu, coronavirus and allergies?
+What are the signs and symptoms of the flu, COVID-19 and allergies?